BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.27 - 17 Dec 2020 =
+* Add a default page for submissions after enable the plugin.
+* Add labels to the default pages of BuddyForms to improve the user experience.
+* Fixed JS issue related to the feature image and upload form element not working properly.	d5c7c075	Guillermo Figueroa Mesa (gfirem) <gfirem@gmail.com>	Dec 16, 2020 at 11:59 PM
+* Added Passive Feedback.

 = 2.5.26 - 7 Dec 2020 =
 * Fixed duplicate Singular Name option on the Form Builder.
 * Fixed the Race Condition issue on Composer dependencies, now all the namespaces in our Composer dependencies are prefixed.